NaLelqGoshkaFerarito/preprocessor/README.md

 ![](https://i.imgur.com/Mo2T9Cl.png)

-notice how warning does not display the answer but rather the string value, you can read more about this in the warning section below.
+Notice how warning does not display the answer but rather the string value, you can read more about this in the warning section below.

-but if you want the proper answer you can see it here:
+But if you want the proper answer you can see it here:

 ![](https://i.imgur.com/xDI02rG.png)